 Mesoblast and Oaktree Extend Availability Period of Undrawn Tranches of Financing Facility

-/EIN News/ -- NEW YORK, Dec.
-22, 2022 (GLOBE NEWSWIRE) -- Mesoblast Limited (Nasdaq:MESO; ASX:MSB), global leader in allogeneic cellular medicines for inflammatory diseases, today announced that funds managed by Oaktree Capital Management, L.P. (“Oaktree”) have extended to Mesoblast the availability of up to an additional US$30.0 million of its US$90 million five year facility subject to achieving certain milestones on or before September 30, 2023.
+NEW YORK, Dec.
+22, 2022 (GLOBE NEWSWIRE) -- Mesoblast Limited MESOMSB)), global leader in allogeneic cellular medicines for inflammatory diseases, today announced that funds managed by Oaktree Capital Management, L.P. ("Oaktree") have extended to Mesoblast the availability of up to an additional US$30.0 million of its US$90 million five year facility subject to achieving certain milestones on or before September 30, 2023.

 Mesoblast drew the first tranche of US$60 million in November 2021.
 The facility has a three-year interest only period, at a rate of 9.75% per annum, after which time 40% of the principal amortizes over two years and a final payment due November 2026.
 In consideration for the milestone extension period, Oaktree will receive warrants to purchase 455,000 American Depositary Shares (ADSs)1 at US$3.70 per ADS, a 15% premium to the 30-day VWAP2.
 The warrants may be exercised within seven years of issuance.